- As low as $448/Night

 About the Area

 Located in Myrtle Beach, this condo is on the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
-SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Barefoot Landing and Broadway at the Beach.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions